 Previously, Ms. Gallinger served as President and CEO of Elexicon Energy, which she led through a sizeable merger integration.
 She has also held senior roles in the electricity sector, including Chief Strategy and Financial Officer at the Electrical Safety Authority as well as VP, Corporate and Regulatory Affairs and Chief Financial Officer at Oakville Hydro.

-Ms. Gallinger sits on several boards, including the Ontario Energy Network where she serves as Vice Chair.
+Ms. Gallinger sits on several boards, including the Ontario Energy Network, where she serves as Vice Chair.
 She also served on the boards of the Ontario Energy Association and the Electricity Distributors Association.
 She holds a Master of Business Administration from the Schulich School of Business, is a Chartered Professional Accountant and a Certified Public Accountant (Illinois), and has completed the Chartered Director and Audit Committee Certified program at the DeGroote School of Business, McMaster University.

 Sean Granville